-Descriptive statistics are provided of the average student score for each domain, as well as the overall average, for the College participating within this assessment.
-A full break down of College-level data can be found in Table 2.
+Descriptive statistics are provided of the average student score for each domain, as well as the overall average, for the College of Criminal Justice and its departments.
+Comparisons to previous data are also provided for the college and departments.
+The College of Criminal Justice was previously evaluated in 2018-2019.
+A full breakdown of college-level data can be found in Table 2.
+A breakdown of the department-level data for the College of Criminal Justice can be found in Table 3.

-Table 2.
+Table 2